patrickamsler/ml-notes/readme.md

 #### Convolutional Layer

-Each nuron only looks at a part of the prevous layer output.
+Each neuron only looks at a part of the prevous layer output.
 Often used in image recognition where each neuron looks at a small part of the image.
 Computations are reduced and is more efficient.

 ![alt text](images/convolutional_layer.png)